ngomebiz/ngomebiz.github.io/privacy-policy.md

 Last updated: March 12, 2026

-This Privacy Policy describes how the NgomeBiz mobile application (“the App”) collects, uses, and protects information when you use the service.
+This Privacy Policy describes how the Ngome Biz mobile application (“the App”) collects, uses, and protects information when you use the service.

 NgomeBiz is a software service designed to help businesses manage invoices, track sales and product stock, and generate reports and tax summaries.